ameramayreh/conversational-app-engine/README.md

 Next, set the environment variable OPENAI_API_KEY to your OpenAI API key.
 This will allow Conversational App Engine to authenticate your requests to the API.

-To implement your own app, create a new class in the apps directory that extends the ConversationApp class.
-You will need to implement several methods, such as getInstructionMessages, getChatNameFromMessage, and getDialogText, to define your app's behavior.
+To implement your own app, create a new class that extends the ConversationApp class and save it in the `apps` directory.
+You will need to implement several methods, such as `getInstructionMessages`, `getChatNameFromMessage`, `getDialogText`, `getAvailableFunctions`, and, `callFunction` to define your app's behavior.
 You can also overwrite any of the default messages, such as appName and chatListTitle, to customize the user interface.

-Once you have created your app, import it into the index.js file and use it to initialize a new instance of ConversationalAppEngine.
-Then, run node ./index.js in the project directory and navigate to http://localhost:3000/ to see your app in action.
+Once you have created your app, and stored it under the `apps` directory.
+Then, run `node ./index.js` in the project directory and navigate to http://localhost:3000/ , and select your app from the side bar menu to see your app in action.

 ## Prerequisites
 * [An OpenAI API Key](https://platform.openai.com/account/api-keys)